brunorijsman/rift-python/doc/command-line-options.md

 Command Line Interface (CLI) available on port 52482
 </pre>

+## Multicast loopback

+If the RIFT engine runs a multi-node topology on a single host, then every multicast packet which is sent by a node on the host needs to be received exactly once by another node running on the same host.

+When a node sends a single multicast packet on a transmit socket, it may be received zero times, one time, or two times on a receive socket on the same host.

+The exact behavior depends on a number of factors:

+* Whether or not the IP\_MULTICAST\_LOOP socket option is enabled on the sending socket.

+* The make, model, and configuration of router to which the host is connected.

+* Possibly also the operating system running on the host.

+See [this StackOverflow question](http://bit.ly/multicast-duplication) for more details.

+By default, the RIFT code uses an auto-detection mechanism to figure out whether or not it needs to enable the IP\_MULTICAST\_LOOP flag on transmit sockets.

+The auto-detect mechanism uses the following rules:

+* First it disables the IP\_MULTICAST\_LOOP flag and sends a single multicast packet.
+It then checks how many copies of the multicast packet are received.
+If a single copy is received, it uses IP\_MULTICAST\_LOOP = disabled as the auto-detected value.

+* Otherwise it enables the IP\_MULTICAST\_LOOP flag and sends a single multicast packet.
+It then checks how many copies of the multicast packet are received.
+If a single copy is received, it uses IP\_MULTICAST\_LOOP = enabled as the auto-detected value.

+* If any other behavior is observed it generates an assertion failure with a message describing the observed behavior.

+The auto-detection mechanism takes between 1 and 2 seconds to complete, which causes a noticable delay during startup.

+You can use the following command-line options to disable the auto-detection mechanism (and hence avoid the startup delay).

+The command-line option "--multicast-loopback-enable" forces IP\_MULTICAST\_LOOP = enabled.

+The command-line option "--multicast-loopback-disable" forces IP\_MULTICAST\_LOOP = disabled.

 ## Logging

 The RIFT protocol engine writes log messages to the file rift.log in the same directory as where